awcarlsson/marius-api-doc/api.rst

 Main Entrypoint
 ---------

-Upon a call to `marius_train` for a given configuration file the following will steps:
+Upon a call to `marius_train` for a given configuration file the following steps will occur:

 1. Parse the input configuration file which initializes Marius with desired settings.